excellalabs/blog-in-a-box/README.md

 The world needs your voice.
 Good on you for putting it out there.

+## Need Help?
+Trying to accomplish something but unsure how?

-If you have questions about this project or how to use it, don't hesitate to open an issue (though please check the FAQs in this doc first just ot be sure).
-We're happy to help you get going.
+If you have questions about this project or how to use it, don't hesitate to open an issue (though please check the FAQs in this doc first just ot tobe sure).
+We're happy to point you in the right direction.

-## Should I "fork" this, or copy its contents?
+## Should you "fork" this, or copy its contents?

 What this heck is this `fork` term?!
 Don't panic.